 The following provides additional detail regarding Other Projects under Development.
 As noted elsewhere in this report, based on certain criteria, we sometimes cease work on certain projects to focus on projects we believe are more promising.
-We have discontinued the development of certain candidates because patent applications protecting such technologies could not be obtained from USPTO, so we decided to focus our capital and efforts on other candidates.
+For example, we have discontinued the development of VLS-1 and SLS-1 because patent applications protecting such technologies could not be obtained from USPTO, so we decided to focus our capital and efforts on other candidates.
 We typically discontinue the development of a candidate because the expected result could not be generated, so we focus our capital and efforts on our other candidates.
 The patents and patent applications covering the Other Projects are either owned by the Company or have been in-licensed.